Vítor Faverani: Maccabi Tel Aviv

 On July 10, 2015, Faverani signed with the Israeli club Maccabi Tel Aviv.
 On November 2, he was waived by Maccabi after appearing in only two official games.

 Return to Spain

 On December 30, 2015, Faverani returned to UCAM Murcia.
 On January 15, 2017, FC Barcelona Lassa bought him out, for €250,000, from UCAM Murcia and he signed a two-year deal with Barcelona.
 On May 18, 2017, Faverani and Barcelona mutually parted ways.

 On July 26, 2017, Faverani returned to UCAM Murcia for the 2017–18 season.
 On August 26, 2018, Faverani signed a one-year deal with Delteco GBC of the Liga ACB.

 Flamengo

 In June 2021, Faverani returned to playing basketball after a three-year absence, when he signed a one-year contract in Brazil with Flamengo.
 He had been using the training facilities of team since January.
 It marked the first time Faverani played professionally in his native country.

+In September 2025, Faverani signed for Basket Cartagena in the Primera FEB, the second tier of Spanish basketball.